djacomy/clips_poc/README.md

 in urban or semi-urban areas; to locally produce electricity to be consumed within a radius of one kilometer or close.

+POC build during the hackaton NextEra Energy Satellite Hack from the 1st october 2019 to the 21st october 2019. (https://www.hackerearth.com/fr/challenges/hackathon/nextera-hackathon/)

 ## Our dream

 Our dream is to be a trusted third party for all local stakeholders: